-Effortless, three-dimensional perception of surroundings is a natural ability for about 90% of the population, namely those who benefit from stereopsis, i.e., the capacity to fuse two viewpoints captured by the eyes.
+Effortless, 3-D perception of surroundings is a natural ability for about 90% of the population, namely those who benefit from stereopsis, i.e., the capacity to fuse two viewpoints captured by the eyes.
 However, transmission and display systems to date reproduce almost exclusively two-dimensional (2-D) depth cues, such as perspective, occlusions, shading, etc. Although various 3-D system designs have attempted to take advantage of stereopsis, none have attained equal acceptance to their 2-D counterparts.
 Today, novel electronic display technologies, digital signal processing algorithms, and high-bandwidth networks have opened a new era for 3-D experience.
-3-D cinema has taken a solid footing in the entertainment market, with 3-D blockbusters being released monthly.
+3-D cinema has taken a solid footing in the entertainment market.
 In scientific applications, a traditional 3-D market, 3-D hardware is becoming a commodity item.
-Perhaps most importantly, 3-D home entertainment is no more an elusive mirage, but more a clear target within our reach, and at its forefront is 3-D video gaming with over two dozen video games available today in 3-D.
+Perhaps most importantly, 3-D home entertainment is no more an elusive mirage, but more a clear target within our reach, and at its forefront is 3-D video gaming.

 Yet challenges remain in the quest for a realistic, effortless “being there” experience.
 One challenge is in the development of new display technologies to allow high-quality, high-resolution 3-D experience without glasses.
 The second challenge is in focusing signal processing methods on the unique problems of 3-D visualization.
 The third challenge is in the area of compression for 3-D displays that require massive amounts of visual data.
 This research thrust focuses on the last two challenges, and particularly on enhancement, view generation and compression algorithms for automultiscopic 3-D displays, i.e., displays that do not require glasses while providing multiple perspectives (multiple views) to the viewer (look-around).
 Such displays hold a great promise for the future of 3-D visual communications.
 Below are listed some of the projects in this thrust: